odea-project/qAlgorithms/report/discussion_tests.md

 as part of the qAlgorithms pipeline, some statements about sample similarity are possible.
 This could be applied to monitor system stability, and methods for effectively visualising such changes were developed.
+Nontheless, siginficantly more measurements using different instrumentation is necessary to confirm the universal applicability of such measures.
+Additionally, the presented hypothesies should be tested using directed measurements.

+The next step of this project is establishing boundary conditions on basis of a model or robust heuristic.
+This should be established for all control charts and validated using different datasets.

 # Software and Data